Are My Optimized Prompts Compromised? Exploring Vulnerabilities of LLM-based Optimizers: Experiments

 \section{Experiments}

-In this section, we outline the experiment specific threat models and their setups, describe the scenarios we evaluate, and present two targeted attacks based on poisoned feedback along with one effective defense strategy.
+In this section, we outline the experiment-specific threat models and their setups, describe the scenarios we evaluate, and present two targeted attacks based on poisoned feedback along with one effective defense strategy.